cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 Screenshots are stored in the {% url `screenshotsFolder` configuration#Screenshots %} which is set to `cypress/screenshots` by default.

+Capturing of screenshots when a test fail can be turned off entirely by setting {% url `screenshotOnRunFailure` configuration#Screenshots %} to `false` from within your configuration.

 Cypress clears any existing screenshots before `cypress run`.
 If you do not want to clear your screenshots folder before a run, you can set {% url `trashAssetsBeforeRuns` configuration#Screenshots %} to `false`.

 # Videos